William Cecil, 3rd Marquess of Exeter: Early life

 Exeter was the eldest son of Brownlow Cecil, 2nd Marquess of Exeter, and his wife Isabella, daughter of William Stephen Poyntz, MP.
 He was educated at St. John's College, Cambridge, where he was president of the University Pitt Club.

+Cricket career

-Exeter played first-class cricket for the Marylebone Cricket Club and Cambridge University between 1847 and 1851.
+Exeter played for the Marylebone Cricket Club and Cambridge University between 1847 and 1851.

-Career
+Militia career

+As Lord Lieutenant of Northamptonshire his father appointed him Lieutenant-Colonel of the disembodied Northampton Militia on 7 January 1846.
+When the regiment was revived in 1852 he became Lt-Col Commandant and continued in command when it became the Northampton and Rutland Militia in 1860 and later the 3rd Battalion, Northamptonshire Regiment in 1881.
+He finally retired on 23 October 1887, being succeeded in the command by his eldest son.
+He was appointed Honorary Colonel of the battalion and wrote its regimental history.

+Political career

 Exeter was elected to the House of Commons for South Lincolnshire in 1847, a seat he held until 1857, and then represented North Northamptonshire from 1857 to 1867.
 He served under the Earl of Derby as Treasurer of the Household from 1866 to 1867, when he succeeded his father in the marquessate and entered the House of Lords.

 In March 1867 Derby appointed him Captain of the Honourable Corps of Gentlemen-at-Arms, a post he held until December 1868, the last nine months under the premiership of Benjamin Disraeli.
 In 1866 he was admitted to the Privy Council.